RPi-Distro/pi-gen/README.md

  * `IMG_NAME` **required** (Default: unset)

    The name of the image to build with the current stage directories.
+Should not include spaces.
 Setting `IMG_NAME=Raspbian` is logical for an unmodified RPi-Distro/pi-gen build, but you should use something else for a customized version.
 Export files in stages may add suffixes to `IMG_NAME`.

  * `APT_PROXY` (Default: unset)